LunarVim/LunarVim/README.md

   :LspInstall <your_language_server>
 ```

-Most common languages should be supported out of the box, if your's is not I would welcome a PR
+Most common languages should be supported out of the box, if yours is not I would welcome a PR

 For a more in depth LSP support:
 [link](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md)